 Article 5 Requirements for the transfer of a receivable 1.
 An agreement is only effective as a transfer agreement if it: a. is evidenced by a writing that is signed by the transferor; b. identifies the transferor and the transferee; and c. describes the receivable in a manner that reasonably allows identification.
+A description of receivables in а transfer Article 5.
+Assignment of Credit Rights.
+Any credit right that by its nature can be assigned may be assigned, unless the specific its nature may be assigned, unless the specific regulations governing such right expressly prohibit its assignment by discounting or factoring. expressly prohibits its assignment by discounting or factoring.

-A description of receivables in а transfer agreement will be sufficient if it indicates that the receivables consist of all of the transferor's receivables, or all of the transferor's receivables within a generic category.
+agreement will be sufficient if it indicates that the receivables consist of all of the transferor's receivables, or all of the transferor's receivables within a generic category.
 2. A receivable may be transferred by a transfer agreement if the transferor has rights in the receivable or the power to transfer it.
 3. A transferor may transfer: (a) a part of or an undivided interest in receivables; (b) a generic category of receivables; and (c) all of its receivables.
 4. A transfer agreement may provide for the transfer of a future receivable, but the transfer is effective only when the transferor acquires rights in the receivable or the power to transfer it.